karannnn-exe/Automations/shell_scripts/clean_orphaned_snapshots/README.md

 The script creates temporary files for processing:
 - `./all_snapshots.txt`: List of all snapshots.
 - `./ami_snapshots.txt`: List of snapshot IDs associated with available AMIs.
-- `./snapshots.txt`: List of orphaned snapshots.
+- `./delete_snapshots.txt`: List of orphaned snapshots.
 - `./failed_snapshots.txt`: Logged failures during the deletion process.

-These files are automatically deleted at the end of the script execution.
+These files are automatically deleted at the end of the script by Jenkins Clean Workspace function.

 ## Important Notes